kencormican/milestoneProjectTwo/READMe.md

 --------

-## Development Process
+## Development Process & Testing

-*   The Initial plan was to produce a (multidimensional) Ireland based COVID statistics web page.
+*   The Initial plan was to produce a (multidimensional) Ireland COVID statistics web page.
 Following exploration of the user stories and similar International websites I landed on the concept of producing an Irish heat map providing Covid statistics based on county boundary.
 I also noted that all websites currently providing Ireland statistics did not  provide death rates on a county by county basis.The High level plan was to provide accompanying tabular, bar/line chart and pie chart data to support the statistics and to provide a further breakdown of cases based on date, age and  gender.